 Oh, God.
 There’d been a hundred witnesses to that too.
 Forget about the gossip rags.
 Every newspaper in the city would have a field day with this.
 There was no avoiding a scandal now.

-My head swam as Henry loosened one arm and my feet swung toward the floor.
+My head swam as Henry loosened his hold on me and my feet swung toward the floor.
 I could barely feel them beneath me.
 My body was quickly becoming as numb as it was cold.
-I stumbled, and he tightened his other arm around my shoulders, bracing me up.
+I stumbled, and he tightened an arm around my shoulders, bracing me up.

 “Gloves first,” he said.

 Henry tugged my gloves off and then got to work on my dress.
-There was so much dirt caked in my stays that in the end, he had to cut me free.
-I heard him tossing garments somewhere behind me as he removed each one, until finally I stood in nothing but my thin chemise.
+There was so much dirt caked over my back that in the end, he had to cut me free.
+I heard him tossing garments somewhere behind me as he removed the rest of my clothes, until finally I stood in nothing but my thin chemise.